raspberrypilearning/animated-story/en/step_2.md

 --- /task ---

-JavaScript can be used to watch ('observe') an array of HTML elements with a specific `id` or `class` attribute and output something to the Console when an observed element appears in the viewport.
+A JavaScript observer can be used to watch ('observe') an array of HTML elements with a specific `id` or `class` attribute.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A collection of items is called an <span style="color: #0faeb0">**array**</span>.
 </p>

+One use of an observer is so the browser can detect when an element appears in the viewport.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 The <span style="color: #0faeb0">**viewport**</span> is the area of the web page that is currently visible in the browser.
 </p>

+**TODO** Add viewport image here.

+You can output something to the Console to see if your observer is working.

-### Create a new intersection observer called bounceObserver
+### Create an intersection observer called bounceObserver

 Your `bounceObserver` is used to watch ('observe') an array of elements (`entries`).